SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/fabrics/emr-fabric.md

 ---
-title: "Amazon EMR with Apache Livy"
+title: "Amazon EMR Fabric"
-id: EMR-livy-installation-guide
+id: EMR-fabric-configuration
-description: Installation Guide
+description: Configuring the EMR Fabric
-sidebar_position: 3
+sidebar_position: 1
 tags:
   - deployment
-  - installation
+  - fabric
   - emr
-  - livy
 ---

-In the context of Spark execution engines, users have the flexibility to opt for Amazon EMR while utilizing Prophecy.
-This comprehensive documentation aims to provide users with a clear understanding of the installation process for Amazon EMR and Apache Livy.
-Additionally, it offers step-by-step guidance on creating a Fabric that enables seamless connectivity to the EMR environment via Livy.
+In the context of Spark execution engines, users have the flexibility to opt for Amazon EMR.
+This guide offers step-by-step instructions on creating a Fabric that enables seamless connectivity to the EMR environment.

-Feel free to explore the following sections to gain insights into the integration of Amazon EMR and Apache Livy with Prophecy.

 ## Create Amazon EMR cluster with Apache Livy